30 roof types infographic

 22. Jerkinhead Roof

-Jerkinhead_RoofJerkinhead roofs are a combination of two of the most popular roofing types: gable and hip.
-However, unlike Dutch gable, which is also a fusion of both types, jerkinhead roofs are basically huge gables topped with a flattened, clipped edge, similar to a hip roof.
+Jerkinhead_RoofJerkinhead roofs combine two of the most popular roofing types: gable and hip.
+However, unlike Dutch gable, which is a fusion of both types, jerkinhead roofs are huge gables topped with a flattened, clipped edge, similar to a hip roof.

-Compared with a standard hip roof, jerkinhead roofs offer more attic space and much greater wind stability.
-Note, though, that this roofing type has a complicated design, making it costlier to build than a standard gable or hip roof.
-This roof type's name likely owes its name from the Scottish word “kirkin-head,” which means “church roof,” suggesting that this was used as the roof of choice for old Scottish churches or places of worship.
+Jerkinhead roofs offer more attic space and greater wind stability than a standard hip roof.
+Note that this roofing type has a complicated design, making it more expensive to build than a standard gable or hip roof.
+This roof type's name likely owes its name to the Scottish word “kirk-head,” which means “church roof,” suggesting that this was used as the roof of choice for old Scottish churches or places of worship.

 jerkinhead roof examples